what are election workers?

 is there a test?

 Yes.
-At orientation, each potential election worker must pass a short basic skills assessment that measures ability to do simple arithmetic and alphabetizing.
+At the election worker info meeting, each potential election worker must pass a short basic skills assessment that measures ability to do simple arithmetic and alphabetizing.

 At the completion of training, election workers must pass a quiz that measures their understanding of the duties of the position they have been trained to fill on election day.